mstocco/mariostoc.co/content/traininglog/20200913-ironman2021-50weeksout.md

 3. Even if I didn’t get the full distance in this afternoon, I do have lap time data and a good training stimulus out of the activity.
 4. Maybe slow down a bit on the _“warm up”._

+The weather today was a humid 18&#8451; with a breeze from the south west.

 <!---->
 ## LAST COUPLE WEEKS
 <ul class=“iconlist”>